How to Fix Exchange Server Jet Engine Errors?

-The repair and recovery process in order to get the access of corrupted file are very few and most of them are covered here.
+The repair and recovery process for Exchange Server Jet Engine error in order to get the access of corrupted file are very few and most of them are covered here.
 So from the described methods, user can choose any one depending on the level of corruption or all in case nothing works out.

 Using ESEUTIL switches for repairing database

 ESEUTIL is the repair and recovery process or utility provided by Microsoft which searches out for your corrupted or invalid pages and delete them from your database.
 For this you just need to launch the command prompt window and then follow these instructions:

 - ESEUTIL/P switch is to be used to resolve file-system level damage prevailing in the Server database by deleting the corrupted files.
 It is recommended to take backup before using this command.

 - Use ESEUTIL/D command to make sure that after defragmentation or removal of corrupted files empty space which was left behind is removed properly.